geoschem/GCHP/docs/source/getting-started/quick-start.rst

 -----------------------

 Create a build directory and :command:`cd` into it.
-A good name for this directory is :file:`build/`, and a good place for it is in the top-level of the source code:
+A good name for this directory is :file:`build/`, and a good place to put it is the top-level of the source code:

 .. code-block:: console